Leveraging Quantum-Based Architectures for Robust Diagnostics: Kidney Disease Diagnosis using Quantum-Oriented Techniques

-The objective of this study is to diagnose and differentiate kidney stones, cysts, and tumors using CT images of the kidney.
-Our dataset contains four classes: Normal with $5077$ images, Tumor with $2283$ images, Cyst with $3709$ images, and Stone with $1377$ images~\cite{kaggle_kidney}.
+The objective of this section is to diagnose and differentiate kidney stones, cysts, and tumors using CT images of the kidney.
+The dataset under study contains four classes: Normal with $5077$ images, Tumor with $2283$ images, Cyst with $3709$ images, and Stone with $1377$ images~\cite{kaggle_kidney}.
+Fig.~\ref{fig:class_imgs} demonstrates sample images in the dataset.

 The model that we used was built with PyTorch and PennyLane.
 For the preprocessing step, we split each class into their own respective training, testing, and validation sets using scikit-learn.
 We set the size of the training set to $80\%$, with the testing and validation set being $10\%$ each.
 Each class split was then instantiated as a PyTorch Dataset class object.